Purpose of the Advisory Council

 - Shanker Singham, CEO of Competere Ltd

-- Andrew Griffith Conservative MP for Arundel and South Downs
+- Andrew Griffith MP, Conservative MP for Arundel and South Down, Economic Secretary to the Treasury

 - Tom Woods, Chairman, President, Woods International, LLC and Chair of the Wilton Park US Foundation